lamikae/Ruby-GSM/README.md

 For a list of other commands, refer to the source code ;)

-You can also run a modem terminal session for debugging by `cd lib/kermit && kermit console`
+You can also run a modem terminal session for debugging by `cd lib/kermit && kermit console.ksc`